 Instrument Petting Zoo

-Middle School Rehearsal
+Middle School Observation

-Outstanding middle school orchestra students are invited to observe the Long Beach Symphony Orchestra in rehearsal for the Symphony Concerts for Young People.
+Outstanding middle school orchestra students are invited to observe the Youth Concert Side-by-Side rehearsal.
 This learning experience provides a rare opportunity to see how a professional orchestra learns, behaves, and progresses quickly.
 Students are provided with program notes on each piece and discussion questions about what they see in rehearsal.
-This observation helps them to improve their own orchestral experience at school, and inspires them to keep working hard on their own instrument.
-The observation is followed by a Q&A session with the Conducting Fellow, in which students can discuss what they have seen, what they learned, and what they plan on doing to change and improve their own musical experience at school.
+This observation helps them to improve their own orchestral experience at school and inspire them to continue working on their own instrument.
+Following a short break, the middle schoolers enter a Q&A session with our Conducting Fellow, Apostolia Nikouli.

 High School Volunteers

 Long Beach Symphony is privileged to have a thriving relationship with talented high school students in Long Beach Unified School District.
 For every Classical concert, high school students can volunteer as ushers, welcoming patrons and helping them find their seats, and passing out programs and other promotional materials.
 They bring a youthful energy to each performance.
 For each Pops concert, the students arrive early on Saturday morning to set up the tables, place decorations, and make other necessary preparations.